HackerManOSU/TellTail/living document.md

 - **For locally building the app :**
   - In tailtell/frontend: `npm run dev` (runs Vite)
   - Navigate to `localhost:5173/` on your browser.

 - **For building the app to be pushed to deployment:**
+  - First insure that your build works locally!

   - Build and push the app to the GitHub:
     - Fetch and merge all updates from other developers: `git pull origin main`
     - Stage all updated files:  `git add <filename>`
     - Commit all files with a descriptive message: `git commit -m <message>`
     - Push these changes to the GitHub repo: `git push`

   - After pushing, GitHub actions should **automatically** build the app for you, assuming the code is functional.
+Again, make sure your build works locally before deploying!

 ### Testing the Software ✅
 - **Running test cases:**
   - Frontend: `npm test`
   - Backend: `pytest tests/`
 - **Accessing data sources:**
   - Ensure correct environment variables are set in `api.env` for API keys and endpoints.

 ### Adding New Tests 🎯
 - Naming conventions and test harness